 Step #6 – On Your Bus

-Once you’ve paid your fare, find a place to sit comfortably for your ride.
-Anywhere in the bus is okay.
-However, seats with signs for older persons or persons with disabilities should be reserved for them.
+Find a place to sit comfortably for your ride.
+Observe the signs that show which seats are available.
+Seats with signs for older persons or persons with disabilities should be reserved for them.
 If all of the seats are full, please stand toward the back of the bus.
 For your safety, grab hold of one of the handrails and stand still while the bus is moving.

 Step #7 – Nearing your Destination